kstenerud/concise-encoding/ce-structure.md

 A metadata map is a **referring**, **visible** pseudo-object containing keyed values which are to be associated with the object following the metadata map.

 Metadata is data about the data, which might or might not be of interest to a consumer of the data.
 Implementations must allow the user to choose whether to receive or ignore metadata maps.

+**Note**: Regardless of user preference for receiving metadata events, metadata maps must still be examined by decoders because they might contain [marked objects](#marker) that are referenced in other parts of the document.

 A metadata map can refer to another metadata map (meta-metadata).